-Then Jesus said to His disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me” (Mark 16:24).
+Then Jesus said to His disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me” (Matthew 16:24).

 When you decide to follow Jesus, everything changes.
 There are sorrows and joys, failures and triumphs, and unexpected surprises.
 A life spent following Jesus is a life like no other.

 Just ask Peter.

 Jesus invited Peter to follow Him.
 Peter accepted the invitation, and his life changed forever.
 As he followed Jesus, he witnessed miracle after miracle—blind eyes healed, hungry multitudes fed, storms calmed, demons cast out.
 He even walked on water!
 Peter followed Jesus day in and day out for three years.

 But when Jesus was arrested, Peter did what he declared he would never do: He denied Jesus.
 And not once, not twice—but three times.
 While Jesus was being beaten and abused, Peter sat by the fire and, when questioned, swore that he did not know Him.
 It had to be one of the lowest points of Peter’s life.

 How did Peter get to such a place?
 How did he move forward from there?
 How does Jesus respond when we mess up in our walk with Him?
 Peter’s experience shows us three things Christ-followers should avoid:

 - Don’t follow Jesus from afar. “…But Peter followed at a distance” (Luke 22:54).
 So many of us start out eagerly when Jesus calls us to follow Him.
 We’re all in.
 We’re fired up.
 But as life goes on, we may find ourselves drifting away and following from a distance.
 Maybe we don’t go to church as often.
 We don’t read our Bible like we used to.
 We don’t have the spirit of worship in our hearts we once had.
 We don’t spend the time in prayer.
 We follow from afar.